This BLOG On Primary Home Status When Qualifying For Mortgage Was UPDATED On January 8th, 2019

 - Investment home

 All government loan programs are for primary home status only.
 Second homes and investment home loans do not qualify for any government loan programs.
+In this article, we will cover and discuss primary home status versus second and/or investment home financing when qualifying for a mortgage.

 The following are government loans: